NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: Beam and the BDF target

 A 400\,GeV proton beam will be slowly extracted from the SPS with a 1.2\,s flat-top spill and an intensity of $4 \times 10^{13}$~PoT per spill,\footnote{For comparison, NA62 in beam-dump mode received about $5 \times 10^{12}$~PoT per spill with 4.8\,s flat-top spills.} corresponding to an integrated intensity of $4 \times 10^{19}$~PoT per year delivered to ECN3, while maintaining an integrated intensity of $6 \times 10^{18}$~PoT per year to the other experimental areas, comparable to the pre-LS3 demand~\cite{Ahdida:2867743}.
 Assuming BDF commissioning by the end of 2031~\cite{Albanese:2948477}, an integrated intensity of $8 \times 10^{19}$~PoT could be delivered to ECN3 during the two years currently scheduled before LS4.

 We assume the BDF design and geometry to be the same as described in \cite{Ahdida:2867743}: \begin{itemize} \item The shielding of the target complex and the separation from ECN3 by a ventilation wall will allow access to ECN3 when the beam is stopped. \item The centre of the target is located in TCC8, 22\,m from the entrance of ECN3.
-With the target placed 133\,m downstream of the current T10 target used by the NA62, the RP issues which had to be addressed for HIKE~\cite{HIKE:2023ext} are assumed not to be a limitation in the following. \item The BDF target is composed of water-cooled blocks of titanium-zirconium-doped molybdenum alloy, cladded by a tantalum-alloy, in the core of the proton shower, followed by blocks of tantalum-cladded pure tungsten, together corresponding to 12 nuclear interaction lengths.
+The target is offset vertically by 50\,cm and the beam axis has a 11\,mrad horizontal angle with respect to the current T10 target used by NA62~\cite{Albanese:2948477}.
+With the target placed 133\,m downstream of T10, the RP issues which had to be addressed for HIKE~\cite{HIKE:2023ext} are assumed not to be a limitation in the following. \item The BDF target is composed of water-cooled blocks of titanium-zirconium-doped molybdenum alloy, cladded by a tantalum-alloy, in the core of the proton shower, followed by blocks of tantalum-cladded pure tungsten, together corresponding to 12 nuclear interaction lengths.
 Design improvements are being studied~\cite{SHiP:2025ows,Albanese:2948477}.
 Here, for simplicity, we assume molybdenum as the sole target material. \item The target complex is followed by a hadron absorber and a shield, sweeping the muons out of the acceptance of the detector located in ECN3. \item The intermediate detector designs proposed in the following section assume no background limitation for the FIP searches, or similar backgrounds, which are expected to be present with the SHiP detector design.
 More details on this point are discussed in Section~\ref{sec:BKG}. \end{itemize}